Pullusb/GP_onion_peel/README.md

 Those objects are used as onion skinning and can be manipulated to check objects
 ### Where ?

-`Sidebar` > `Gpencil` Tab
+`Sidebar` > `Gpencil` Tab > `Onion Peel` Panel

 ---

 <!--
 ## TODO:

-- Fix skin problem
-- generate independant layer system
-- Scan only marked layer
+- entering edit mode should hide collection (else all objects are visible at once)
+- refresh choices:
+    - Add choice to refresh all object or only current
+    - Choose if other objects Onion are to be masked
+- Apply matrix from evaluated object keys
+- Custom placement peel feature
+- Filter by key type (EZ...
+I think)
+- Create direct frame offset mode and enable option

 -->

 ## Changelog:

+0.3.1

+- code: cleanup
+- interface for peel custom transform (wip)

 0.3.0